 The girl bowed again.

 That’s going to get very annoying very quickly, Siri thought, gritting her teeth.
 Part of her wanted to do something shocking to try and get a reaction out of the servant, but she knew she was just being foolish.
-She couldn’t do things like that anymore.
-Now, she represented more than just herself.
-She couldn’t afford to provoke people, not without good reason at least.

-That didn’t change her impulses.
-She’d always preferred to spend time with Mab and the servants back in the palace, but somehow she doubted that things would be the same here, in the Court of Gods.
+In fact, it seemed that many of her natural impulses and reactions wouldn’t work here in Hallandren.
+Back in Idris, she’s always preferred to spend time with Mab and the servants.
+Somehow she doubted that these women would be willing to treat her like a friend, rather than a superior.

-So, too keep herself from doing something silly, she stood, determined to examine her surroundings.
-She left the overly-black room behind, poking her head out into the hallway beyond.
-She turned back to her servants, which stood obediently in a line behind her.
+So, too keep herself from doing something silly, Siri stood and determined to examine her surroundings.
+She left the overly-black room behind, poking her head out into the hallway.
+She turned back to her servants, who stood obediently in a line behind her.

 “Is there any place I’m forbidden to go?” she asked.